nlewis84/Band-Audition/README.md

 ## :musical_keyboard: Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nlewis84/Band-Audition.
+Bug reports and pull requests are welcome on GitHub [here](https://github.com/nlewis84/Band-Audition).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nlewis84/Band-Audition/blob/master/CODE_OF_CONDUCT.md).

 ## :microphone: Code of Conduct